As much as they might scare some people, at least monsters, serial killers, and Primal Fears

 - π.
 The entire movie is a Mind Screw.

 - Donnie Darko starts with the protagonist waking up on a golf course, and it just gets weirder from there.
-Like, when a translucent worm thingy comes out of his chest, or when a movie screen implodes.
+Like, when a translucent wormholes comes out of his chest, or when a movie screen implodes.

 - All the films of Jan Švankmajer (Alice, Little Otik and Sileni, among others) may classify in this trope.